CertusGroup/cerdo/docs/faq.md

 ## Are there any examples of this standard being applied to knowledge graphs, structured, or unstructured data products?

-There are appendicies with examples coming in the next minor release to demonstrate the standard's application for several data products.
+There are appendices with examples coming in the next minor release to demonstrate the standard's application for several data products.